lawrence501/5e-cli/README.md

 ### Rattled

-Shares condition immunity with debilitation.
+Shares condition immunity with frighten.

 A rattled creature cannot benefit from expertise dice and cannot take reactions.